Speaking up is positive for Laerdal Medical

 - Non-anonymous whistleblowers will get timely feedback and information about the process

-PwC will perform a preliminary evaluation and quality assurance of all notifications received through the Whistleblower Channel before delivering an initial report to Director HR & IT in Laerdal Medical.
+PwC will perform a preliminary evaluation and quality assurance of all notifications received through the Whistleblower Channel before delivering an initial report to the Director of People and Sustainability in Laerdal Medical.
 If the report reveals conditions that require investigation, an investigation team will be appointed.

 Unless the whistleblower has chosen to remain anonymous, he/she shall receive sufficient information on the continuing process and outcomes within due time.